fastrgv/Portable-OpenAL-Sound/README.md

 ## Description

 This is a cross-platform sound-playing package for Ada apps that can asynchronously start and stop music loops, as well as initiate transient sounds.

-It plays WAV files, via OpenAL, on Windows, OSX, and linux platforms.
+It plays WAV files, via OpenAL, and runs on Windows, OSX, and linux platforms.
+Nice examples are included.

 It is suitable for any Ada application that needs music, sound loops or transient sound effects; eg. games.